bartdag/recodoc2/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 * Python 2.7 (Python 2.6 or 3.0+ will not work).
-* PostgreSQL, MySQL, or Oracle.
-Any recent version will do. *Note: sqlite will
+* PostgreSQL(>=8.4), MySQL (>=5.0.3), or Oracle.
+Any recent version will do.
-  not work because Recodoc uses multiple processes to speed up the parsers and
+  *Note: sqlite will not work because Recodoc uses multiple processes to speed
-  sqlite does not like that.*
+  up the parsers and sqlite does not like that.*

+Please note that PostgreSQL is strongly recommended because it has less
+limitations than MySQL and the default configuration is better for Recodoc
+needs.
+Recodoc was developed with PostgreSQL, and lightly tested with MySQL.

 Requirements for Code Analysis